 Teachers expect students to be in their seats, ready to begin lessons when the bell rings or at the appropriate start time.
-If a student is more than ten minutes late to a class, he/she will be marked absent.
-Teachers will assign detentions for tardiness after the first warning.
-After the fourth tardy in a class, each subsequent tardy will be marked as an unexcused absence.
+If a student is more than ten minutes late to a class, they will be marked absent.
+On the fourth tardy in a class, a detention will be assigned.
+Each subsequent tardy will be marked as an unexcused absence (TAB).